Are you Gaslighting Yourself? A Common Response to Emotional Abuse.

-Self-gaslighting occurs when an individual manipulates and argues with their own emotions, thoughts, and perceptions.
+Self-gaslighting occurs when an individual manipulates and argues with their own emotions, thoughts, and perceptions, making themselves doubt their reality.

 • Telling yourself you’re overreacting.

-• Convincing yourself abuse or trauma didn’t happen.
+• Convincing yourself that abuse or trauma didn’t happen.

 • Convincing yourself your memory is wrong.